 Non-regulatory applications include:

 The Qualitative Periphyton Sampling SOP (DEP SOP FS 7220) is a method for the collection of algal community composition information from natural substrates.
 A total of 10 sample aliquots are apportioned across available habitats (snags, roots, leaf packs, vegetation and rock, excluding sediments) in a 100 m stream reach.
-To perform the method, a seasoned substrate is chosen, and algae is removed from a 9 cm diameter area and placed into a wide-mouth jar that was been filled with 100 mL of site water.
+To perform the method, a seasoned substrate is chosen, and algae is removed from a 9 cm diameter area and placed into a wide-mouth jar filled with 100 mL of site water.
 Water and algae are mixed and a 4 mL aliquot is removed and placed into a centrifuge tube.
 Nine additional aliquots are sampled in this manner for a final volume of 40 mL.
-DEP used periphyton data collected using this SOP to attempt to develop the Stream Diatom Index.

 Stream Diatom Index Development

 In a process similar to that described for the SCI and LVI, DEP attempted to develop a periphyton assessment tool, the Stream Diatom Index (SDI), using a combination of the Human Disturbance Gradient (HDG) and Biological Condition Gradient (BCG) approaches.
 Unfortunately, the diatoms appear to be very strongly influenced by pH (as well as conductivity and color), which confounds the periphyton community response to human disturbance, including nutrient enrichment effects.
 The SDI does not appear to clearly or predictably respond to objective measures of human disturbance, currently making it an unreliable tool for assessing adverse human effects on stream systems.
-DEP has much additional work before periphyton community composition may be used as a reliable bioassessment tool.
-(Final SDI Report)
+DEP has much additional work before periphyton community composition can be used as a reliable bioassessment tool (Final SDI Report, see Report Search page).

 Lake Vegetation Index

-Because of the complications in assessing human disturbance in lakes using the invertebrate community, DEP developed methods involving the lake aquatic macrophyte community resulting in the Lake Vegetation Index (LVI), a multi-metric tool which assesses lake health based on the plant community structure.
+Because of the complications in assessing human disturbance in lakes using the invertebrate community, DEP developed methods involving the lake aquatic macrophyte community resulting in the Lake Vegetation Index (LVI), a multi-metric tool that assesses lake health based on the plant community structure.
 Four LVI metrics were chosen based on an HDG evaluation, and the LVI was subsequently calibrated via the BCG process.
 DEP currently uses the LVI as the primary method to assess biological health in Florida lakes.
-The LVI is sampled per DEP SOP LVI 1000 and calculated per DEP SOP LVI 2000 The LVI method involves dividing a lake into 12 units and identifying plants to the lowest possible taxonomic level in 4 of the 12 units.
-Plants are identified in each unit by a visual boat “drive by” and also via a transect approach.
-A frodus is deployed a minimum of five times during the transect to assess the presence of submersed aquatic plants.
-All plants for a unit are recorded in a single column on the Lake Vegetation Index Data Sheet (FT 9000-27) and a dominant or co-dominant is assigned based on areal extent.
+The LVI is sampled per DEP SOP LVI 1000 and calculated per DEP SOP LVI 2000.
+The LVI method involves dividing a lake into 12 units and identifying plants to the lowest possible taxonomic level in 4 of the 12 units.
+Plants are identified in each unit by a visual boat “drive by” and via a transect in each of the 4 units.
+A frotus is deployed a minimum of five times during the transect to assess the presence of submersed aquatic plants.
+All plants for a unit are recorded in a single column on the Lake Vegetation Index Field Sheet (FD 9000-27), and a dominant or co-dominant is assigned based on areal extent.
 Unknown plants are brought back for expert identification and verification.
-The sampling season for the LVI is May through October.
+Florida is divided into two lake regions, north and south.
+For north Florida, the LVI sampling season is May through October, and the sampling season for south Florida is April through November.
 Data generated on the presence of species is used to calculate four biological metrics — each of which has been shown to respond to human disturbance.
 The metrics are: